p6spy/p6spy/src/site/markdown/2.0/install.md

 being used as an example for the purposes of this documentation.
 You simply need to use the correct connection URL and driver class as appropriate for your database.

-All instructions also assume *nix operating system.
+All instructions also assume \*nix operating system.
 Again, this is just for the purposes of the documentation.
-For installation on Windows platforms, just substitute p6spy-dist.zip for p6spy-dist.tar.gz.
+For installation on Windows platforms, just substitute **p6spy-dist.zip** for **p6spy-dist.tar.gz**.

 The installed P6Spy software offers many configuration options.
 See [Common Property File Settings](configandusage.html#settings) for additional information.